 Split-site PhD programme fees

 - a) Model A involving a strategic partnership with a commercial/industrial organisation or an international academic or research institution.
-These are normally cohort-based, full-time programmes.
+These are full-time programmes and are normally cohort-based.

 - b) Model B involving individual postgraduate researchers.
-These are normally part-time programmes.
+These are part-time programmes.

 Overtime (writing up) fee